barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 # A solution for C and C++: great linters

 The `cppcheck` and `clang-tidy` have heuristics for many of the problems listed here.
-Often, their explanation of the problem is very good, as well.
+Often, their explanation of the problem is excellent, as well.